yumauri/effector-storage/README.md

 ### Asynchronous storage adapter example

 Using asynchronous storage is just as simple.
-Once again, this is just a bare simple idea, without serialization and edge cases checks.
-If you need to use React Native Async Storage, try [@effector-storage/react-native-async-storage](https://github.com/yumauri/effector-storage-extras/tree/main/packages/react-native-async-storage)) adapter instead.
+Once again, this is just a bare example, without serialization or edge-case checks.
+If you need to use React Native Async Storage, try the [@effector-storage/react-native-async-storage](https://github.com/yumauri/effector-storage-extras/tree/main/packages/react-native-async-storage) adapter instead.

 ```javascript
 import AsyncStorage from '@react-native-async-storage/async-storage'